 The Verbal Reasoning score chart is the verbal reasoning score with its corresponding percentile ranking.
 The GRE verbal score chart is as follows:

 The quantitative reasoning score chart consists of the quantitative scores with its corresponding percentile ranking.
-The GRE quant score chart is as follows:
+The GRE Quantitative score chart is as follows:

 You will notice the score range 130 to 135 has only 1 to 2 percentile ranking.
 This denotes that very few candidates have a score that is less than 135.

-The Analytical Writing score chart indicates the analytical writing scores and its corresponding percentile ranking.
+The Analytical Writing score chart indicates the analytical writing scores and their corresponding percentile ranking.
 The Analytical Writing score chart is as follows:

 As you can see from the above table, the score ranges 0.0 to 1.0 have no ranks available.
 This means that none of the candidates have scored less than 1.0 in the analytical writing section.

 We hope these GRE score charts have helped you.
-Understanding the GRE scores is a rather simple process.
+Understanding the GRE scores and how the GRE is scored is a rather simple process.
 Once you familiarize yourself with it, navigating and planning for the GRE becomes easier.

 The GRE scores are valid for 5 years from the date of the test.

 - Can I see my unofficial GRE scores after taking the test?